Main focus: digitalized mobility

 Thuy Chinh Duong is passionately working for sustainable future mobility.

-Her current focus is at MotionTag, a Potsdam-based tech start-up for mobility data analytics, where she drives the product development for smartphone-based ticketing in public transportation.
+She is responsible for product management at MOTIONTAG, a Potsdam-based tech start-up for smartphone-based mobility data analytics solutions.
 Besides that, she also acts as an innovation coach and consultant for design thinking and visual facilitation, at HPI School of Design Thinking among others.
 In the past, she has worked for several years in a strategy and management consultancy for public transportation.
 Chinh's academic background is in mathematics, as well as political science and design thinking, studied in Berlin, Montréal, London and Potsdam.

 Humboldt-Viadrina Governance Plattform, Trialoge 2018, Berlin.